General Admission Requirements for Bachelor Programs

 NCEA University Entrance

-NCEA Level 3: Three subjects at Level 3, made up of 14 credits each.
+NCEA Level 3 must be comprised of three subjects at Level 3, made up of 14 credits each, in three approved subjects:

 CIE University Entrance

-- An E grade or better in any one of AS English Language, Language and Literature in English, Literature in English OR
+Either an E grade or better in any one of AS English Language, Language and Literature in English, or Literature in English.
+A ‘D’ grade or better will satisfy one of the syllabus requirements of Part A.

 IB University Entrance